tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * [ARMA.ipynb](Activities/03-Ins_ARMA/Solved/ARMA.ipynb)

-Now that we have a theoretical understanding of the ARMA model explain that we will go over using it in Python.
+Now that we have a theoretical understanding of the ARMA model, explain that we will now review how to use it in Python.

 Open the notebook.